kayoMichael/Violet/README.md

 # Next.js Task Manager App

-A simple Task Manager application built with Next.js
+A Simple Task Manager application built with Next.js.
+As of May 2024, migrated to SupaBase (PSQL) due to the pricing structure change of PlanetBase.

 ## Getting Started